SuperIlu/DOStodon/README.md

 - If you press DOWN on the last entry in home/notifications older entries are fetched.

 ## Limitations
+- There is a SQLite based disk cache for images pending.
+Right now there is a problem with recent DOSBox-X versions and file IO which will creaste broken SQLite databases.
 - Disabled TLS/SSL certificate verification for now.
 DOStodon is not able to verify the certificate of https://mastodon.social anymore and I need to dive deeper into the reason for that.
 - Can only display the home timeline and notifications.
 No support for hashtags, local or global timelines.
 - 2FA is not supported right now!